All Episodes

 There's no reason to go to war over all this.

-Folks to trust uh to to uh lead the country and defend the national security.
+So that's why these people can't be trusted, folks, to trust to lead the country and defend the national security.

 They won't even acknowledge legitimate genuine threats that exist.

-An emailer has a great idea here.
+An emailer has a great idea.

 I love this idea.